 3. Internal clearance after mounting

 At least C3 clearance is required.
-Analysis with SKF proprietary software considering effects from smoothing of the mating surfaces and the probability that maximum fit reduction coincides with minimum bearing clearance provides the following values for a bearing with C3 internal clearance:
+Analysis with SKF proprietary software that considers the effects from smoothing of the mating surfaces and the probability that maximum fit reduction coincides with minimum bearing clearance provides the following values for a bearing with C3 internal clearance:

 ||-2 / 16 / 32 μm|